LBL-EESA/TECA/doc/rtd/python.rst

 appended as needed.
 This allows upstream data producers to advertise their capabilities.

-The Request Callback
+The Request Override
 ++++++++++++++++++++
-The request callback generates an up stream request requesting the minimum amount of data actually needed to fulfill the incoming request .
+The request override generates an up stream request requesting the minimum amount of data actually needed to fulfill the incoming request.

 .. code-block:: python

-    def request(o_port, reports_in, request_in) -> requests_out
+    def request(self, o_port, reports_in, request_in) -> requests_out

 o\_port
      integer. the output port number to report for. can be ignored for single output algorithms.